by Sara Watkins

 About the Writer

 Sara Watkins is an editor and author from Philadelphia, PA.
 She is also the editor-in-chief of Spoonie Press, a literary magazine for disabled, chronically ill, and neurodivergent individuals.
 Recent publications include Wordgathering Journal, MASKS Literary Magazine, and Blink Ink.
-Contact Sara at: www.sarawatkins.net or @saranadebooks on Twitter and Instagram.
+Contact Sara at: @saranadebooks on Twitter and Instagram.

 Next (Great, Now There’s Cat Fur on My Tongue) >